 Australian Organic Limited represents the interests of the organic industry through advocacy and better policymaking.
-AOL lobbies federal and state government on key policy issues, market access and industry matters to support a prosperous future.
+Australian Organic lobbies federal and state government on key policy issues, market access and industry matters to support a prosperous future.

-In conjunction with driving awareness of certified organics through strategic marketing campaigns and events, providing educational resources, hosting events and forums designed to upskill and add value, AOL also collaborates with Australia’s competition regulator (ACCC) to ensure consumers are getting what they paid for.
+In conjunction with driving awareness of certified organics through strategic marketing campaigns and events, providing educational resources, hosting events and forums designed to upskill and add value, Australian Organic also collaborates with Australia’s competition regulator (ACCC) to ensure consumers are getting what they paid for.

 Who is Australian Organic a member of?